 Successfully reaching challenging targets

 Unlike current antibody therapies, i-bodies recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult/intractable to access such as G-protein coupled receptors (GPCRs) and ion channels.

-G-protein coupled receptors (GPCRs) and ion channels have traditionally been targeted by small molecule drugs, which account for and are targeted by approximately 40% of all drugs currently on the market.
+G-protein coupled receptors (GPCRs) and ion channels have traditionally been targeted by small molecule drugs, which account for approximately 40% of all drugs currently on the market.
 But existing small molecules therapies can have an increased risk of toxicity and off target side effects due to their lack of specificity.

 Learn more about i-bodies.